FromDual/dbstat/README.md

 # dbstat
 Gathers MariaDB/MySQL database statistics similar to sysstat/sar

-Make sure that the Event Scheduler is enabled and running:
+Make sure that the Event Scheduler is enabled and running (on MariaDB it is by default OFF):

 SQL> SHOW GLOBAL VARIABLES LIKE 'event_scheduler';